oktober/jekyll-now/terms-privacy.md

 Use of: https://staciefarmer.com “Stacie Farmer”

-This policy is valid from the 28th of September, 2018
+This policy is valid from the 14th of July, 2020

 The reading of all information on staciefarmer.com is of your own free will.
 If you do not accept these Terms and Conditions, you should cease use of this website immediately.